ericbeland/enhanced_errors/README.md

 - `add_to_skip_list`: Variables to ignore, as symbols. ex:  :@instance_variable_to_skip, :local_to_skip`
 - `enabled`: Enables or disables the enhancement (default: `true`).
 - `max_length`: Sets the maximum length of the captured_variables string (default: `2500`).

-Currently, the first `raise` exception binding is presented.
-This may be changed in the future to allow more binding data to be presented.

 ### Environment-Based Defaults